Usually you get to work the hours you want, and do the work you love to do.

 Now you can determine your invoice number meaning and set up a invoice numbering system, with a few options available.

 Did you know that you can use Bonsai to generate and send a beautiful custom invoice in just 2 minutes?
+Using a freelance invoice template can help eliminate errors on your invoices.
 Let's see how.

 First, just head to your dashboard and click on "send an invoice" from the top right.

 Now you'll have to choose or create the client and project for which you want to send the invoice.
 Once those are set up, just click on "create invoice".

 You'll be directed to the invoice editor, where you can set up basic information for you and the client, add all the items to the invoice, and finally send it to your client by clicking on "send now".